dtrip19/Event_System/README.md

 # Event_System
 A self-managing system for creating events in C++

-Event Listeners will automatically remove themselves from any events when they are destroyed
+Events can contain pointers to Event Listeners whose functions take in the specified parameters Event Listeners will automatically remove themselves from any events they listen to when they are destroyed